 Another benefit is that you get to minimize the undesirable effects caused by vibrations and noise made by your motorcycle.

 But there are drawbacks to this mount position too.
 For instance, your camera can get damaged if something slightly above your head bangs it.
 Moreover, a GoPro and its mount on the front side of your helmet can look funny.

 You may also experience a heavy feeling that draws your face down while riding because of the additional weight caused by the GoPro on the front side of your helmet.

-Our Best Front GoPro Full-Face Helmet Mount — GoPro Helmet Front + Side Mount (All GoPro Cameras)
+My Best Front GoPro Full-Face Helmet Mount — GoPro Helmet Front + Side Mount (All GoPro Cameras)

 - Official GoPro mount

 - Includes a swivel mount assembly that is easy to adjust, rotates, and aims, making it possible for you to take shots and capture angles

 - Comes with a one-year warranty.